Pentasis/Programming-reference/coding-style.md

 - Don't use abbreviations or acronyms unless very, very common.
 - Only use standard ASCII chars
 - Always in english
-- Don't use i, j, k, etc. be descriptive at all times!
+- Don't use i, j, k, etc. be descriptive at all times! (use array_index, loop_counter, x_key, x_value, etc.)
 - unused vaiables may be named _
 - Avoid words with double meaning.
 E.g. 'number' may refer to 'number of' (use amount or count instead) or 'the number' (use e.g. index instead or be more specific like house_number).
 - Put aggregations (e.g. count or amount) at the end of a name.
 Use only standard abbreviations min, max, avg